rosemaryjuarez/climatree-shiny-dev/shinydashboard/text/about.md

 We hope this dashboard can act as a tool to map tree vulnerarlity as a result of sentivity to changing climate conditions.

 #### The Approach

+The Approach to mapping tree species sensitivity builds upon the global tree mapping created from the [Treecenomics Git Hub Repository](https://github.com/rheilmayr/Treeconomics/tree/public) that hosts the tree mapping code from Dr. Joan Dudney's aforementioned paper.

+Tree sensitivity is a relationship of climatic conditions defined by a regression model that takes water and energy availability in its environment as parameters.

+[insert approach to mapping, reference treecenomics]